aviadra/Cloud-profiler/README.md

 The purpose of this script is to connect to cloud providers and generate profiles for quick SSHing.
-As of v1.3, both iTerm for MacOS and MobaXterm for Windows are supported Currently the supported cloud providers, are AWS and Digital Ocean.
+As of v1.3, both iTerm for MacOS and MobaXterm for Windows are supported Currently the supported cloud providers are AWS and Digital Ocean.
 This project is a fork of [gmartinerro](https://gist.github.com/gmartinerro/40831c8874ebb32bc17711af95e1416b), which gave me a good starting point.
 With that said, this version doesn't change the hosts file, so that it can be run without sudo.

 This project has some assumptions: